giswqs/geebook/_sources/chapters/01_introduction.md

 The number of journal publications empowered by Google Earth Engine.
 ```

-To use Earth Engine, you must first [register](https://code.earthengine.google.com/register) for an Earth Engine account.
+To use Earth Engine, you must first [sign up for an Earth Engine account](https://code.earthengine.google.com/register).
 You cannot use Google Earth Engine unless your application has been approved.
 Once you receive the application approval email, you can log in to the [Earth Engine JavaScript Code Editor](https://code.earthengine.google.com) to get familiar with the JavaScript API.

 ```{figure} images/ch01_gee_signup.jpg
 ---